 The Group is required to comply with the Streamlined Energy and Carbon Reporting (SECR) regulations and the following table and chart show the past two year trend in emissions and energy consumption.
-The results show that within scope 1, 48% of the Group's carbon emissions comes from its vehicle operations.
+The results show that within scope 1, 48% of FHG carbon emissions comes from its vehicle operations.